-The Issuer is currently involved in various litigations and investigations as summarized in Note 8.b "Contingent liabilities: legal proceedings and arbitration" to its 2015 consolidated financial statements.
+The Issuer is currently involved in various litigations and investigations as summarized in Note 5.b "Contingent liabilities: legal proceedings and arbitration" to its consolidated financial statements as of and for the six-month period ended June 30, 2017, as updated by Section 4.2 "Contingent liabilities: legal proceedings and arbitration" of the Third Update to the BNPP 2016 Registration Document.
 It may become involved in further such matters at any point.
 No assurance can be given that an adverse outcome in one or more of such matters would not have a material adverse effect on the Issuer's operating results for any particular period.